kaulketh/BirdPi/README.md

 # Safety notes

-- Never power high-current IR LEDs directly from Raspberry Pi GPIO pins.
+- If the optional IR hardware is installed, never power high-current IR LEDs directly from Raspberry Pi GPIO pins.
-- Use a suitable transistor or MOSFET driver.
+- Use a suitable transistor or MOSFET driver for optional IR LEDs.
 - Verify GPIO numbering before connecting hardware.
 - Protect the Raspberry Pi and camera electronics against moisture.
 - Monitor SD-card wear and storage usage for long-term installations.